The Cost of SSL Certificates: What to Expect

 4. Extended Validation (EV) SSL Certificates

-- Best For: E-commerce sites, financial institutions, or large enterprises.
+- Best For: E-commerce websites, financial institutions, and large enterprises.

 5. Wildcard SSL Certificates